MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 ### Start installation

-In your browser ([http://localhost:8000](http://localhost:8000)), open `install_from_source` notebook and run all of the cells in it.
-This will checkout the source code of MoFEM core and basic user modules including tutorials, and compile user modules for the user `mofem`.
+In your browser ([http://localhost:8000](http://localhost:8000)), login to the JupyterHub and open `install_from_source` notebook and run all of the cells in it.
+This will checkout the source code of MoFEM core and basic user modules including tutorials, and compile user modules.
 New folders will appear in your starting directory:

 - mofem_install - contains source code
 - um_view_debug - symbolic links to the executable binaries of the debugging version

-We advise you to wait until most of the cells have been run since some of the next steps refer to directories which are newly created by running this notebook.
+We advise you to wait until all of the cells have been run since some of the next steps refer to directories which are newly created by running this notebook.

 ### Connecting to the container

 We will only cover the process with using [Visual Studio Code](https://code.visualstudio.com).
 Start by making sure you have it installed.
-Figure 5 shows locations of the next steps.
+Figure 6 shows locations of the next steps.

 <span style="color:magenta"> a) </span> Go to `Extensions` within VS Code and install `Remote - SSH` extension.
 This will allow you to connect to servers or containers like the one we created.